 DIMACS is also offering an exchange program between DIMACS and our sister site DIMATIA at Charles University in Prague, Czech Republic.
 Click here for more information.

 Applicants should be undergraduates with a major in Computer Science, Mathematics, or a closely related STEM field.
 They should be current juniors (graduating in the Fall or Spring immediately following the program), although sophomores with exceptionally strong backgrounds will be considered.
 In exceptional circumstances, seniors will be allowed into the program if they will not have graduated by the time the program begins.
 We do not usually admit any freshmen.
 Freshmen who have completed advanced course work in CS or Math may apply, but they are very rarely accepted.
-Preference will be given to students who will continue their research projects during the academic year, under the direction of either their supervisor or a faculty member from their home institution.
 Due to funding agency rules, only U.S. Citizens and Permanent Residents are eligible to apply.
 Women, minorities, and students with disabilities are encouraged to apply.

 You need to apply online, completing the application questions and submitting your transcript, CV, and personal statement in the space provided on the online application form.
 Once the application is completed, an email will automatically be sent to your references with instructions on where to submit the letters of recommendation.
 Letters of recommendation should not be emailed.
 For questions about the application or the DIMACS REU program, please send an email message to email@example.com.